 9. Show Me the Money!

-Most after-school programs (Hagwons) and Kindergartens are private enterprises started just like any other businesses: to make a profit.
+Most after-school programs (Hagwons) and Kindergartens are private enterprises started just like any other business: to make a profit.
 Therefore, for school owners, money is a constant concern.
 Their institutes are not sponsored by the government’s education system; they’re funded by student paid tuition.
 In order to keep their Hagwon running, they must balance both the financial and educational pressures as well as compete against hundreds of other programs.
 This tends to make the line between profit and education very blurry.
 With that said, the most successful Kindergartens and Hagwons are typically the ones that have a decent curriculum and educational philosophy.

 Response: To your Korean co-workers, the Hagwon’s success as a business is just as important as its success as an educational center.
 Unfortunately, these muti-layered motives play a large role in the independent educator’s evaluation of effective teaching.
 This can be very frustrating to Westerners who want to be valued for the quality of their teaching rather than for the quantity.
 As their employee, its your responsibility to fill the position they ask of you, and do the best you can to fulfill it whether you believe it is the right way or not.
 In many cases this will require you to exhaust the resources you have been given and challenge yourself to constantly find new and effective ways to teach.
 Initiative and creativity along with some elbow grease will undoubtedly make your job more rewarding and impact your students in a more positive way.